zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 ```

 Good!
 We have a working OpenCL system supporting both graphics cards, and needed only `apt-get install`
 with no out-of-distro repositories.
-The "nice to have" that's missing (given my requirements) is
+The "nice to have" that's missing (given my requirements) is OpenCL
 **CPU** support.
-(Caffe recommends using the CPU during development, then switching to GPU at deployment time.)

 ## Going beyond: installing CPU support

-Unfortunately there isn't currently in Ubuntu an OpenCL ICD for Intel CPUs.
-One used to come with the
+Unfortunately there isn't currently in Ubuntu an OpenCL ICD for CPUs.
+One used to come with
-fglrx driver but that package was dropped from Ubuntu (more on this below).
-Both AMD and Intel offer an
+`fglrx`, and supported AMD and Intel CPUs, but that package was dropped in Ubuntu 16.04.
+There
-OpenCL CPU driver, but it comes in proprietary installers which tend to bypass dpkg/APT.
-Things however
+are binary installers from Intel and AMD, but I avoid them.
+I'm on Debian/Ubuntu for a reason.

-are improving.
+However, things are improving.
+Here are the options.

 #### Intel's CPU driver